ChrisAlegria/Densities-and-Resolutions/README.md

 ## Development

-This project was developed by [Developer's Name].
+This project was developed by `©ChrisAlegria`.
 All rights reserved.